 Repairs carried out by http://www.phonocartridgeretipping.com/

 I first heard about this re-tipping service online at the audio asylum / vinyl forum.
-Win Tinnon, a friend in the hobby, gave me a call and suggested that since this service was located near me (Belleview, Wa)*, I might want to give him a try and report back.
-So I made contact with Andy (Chong) and arranged to drop off my Shelter 501-II for repairs as needed.
+Someone I had once identified as a friend in the hobby gave me a phone call and suggested that since this service was located near me in Belleview, Wa, I might want to give him a try and report back.
+So I made contact with Andy and arranged to drop off my Shelter 501-II for repairs as needed.

 The repair was complicated by a rookie mistake I had made when I attempted to fix a loose cantilever by re-inserting the cantilever with a gob of superglue.
-Chong, with patience, told me that I had used far too much glue, and in the wrong place.
-So Chong now had to remove the superglued cantilever and clean out all remaining glue residue from within the yoke that houses the cantilever.
+Andy, with generous patience, told me that I had used far too much glue, and in the wrong place.
+So Andy now had to remove the super-glued cantilever and clean out all remaining glue residue from within the yoke that houses the cantilever.

-The aluminum casing that houses the cartridge was disassembled (I don't know how) by Chong and then he did the following work:
+The outer machined and anodized aluminum casing that houses the cartridge was disassembled (I don't know how) by Andy and then he did the following work:

 Price was very reasonable and considerably less than the competition.

-One of the things Chong told me is that typically, when a cartridge goes off song after a period of years, it is just as likely that the real culprit is a dried-out and deteriorated elastomer damper as it might be any possible stylus wear.
+One of the things Andy told me is that, typically, when a cartridge goes off song after a period of years, it is just as likely that the real culprit is a dried-out and deteriorated elastomer damper as it might be any possible stylus wear.
 Something to consider.